open-feature/js-sdk/packages/client/README.md

 Context is global and setting it is `async`.
 Providers may implement an `onContextChanged` method that receives the old context and the newer one.
-This method identifies if an update is needed in flag values, which might result in a request from the client to the provider to get all flag values given the new context.
+This method is used internally by the provider to detect if, given the context change, the flags values cached on client side are invalid.
+If needed a request will be made to the provider with the new context in order to get the correct flags values.

 ### Hooks